evanxd/iotjs/README.md

 # Thing.js
-This framework provides the easiest and fastest way to develop applications for open hardware devices.
+An IoT framework provides the fastest and easiest way to develop IoT applications with open hardware devices.

 ## Getting Started
 Blink an LED without code.